Skip to content

 If you want to watch the sun go down in the desert with a glass of wine, and lilting folk music to arouse your rustic music sense, this is an experience made just for you.
 Our hosts took us in the middle of desert and pampered us with all the good things in the world.

-14. Local Food
+Local Food

 This is one thing that we always try our hands …. errr mouths on!
 The local delicacies.
 The epic Kachauris, Gulkand milkshake (Vardhman is the best place), Ghewar, Rasgullas, and the ever famous Bikaneri bhujiya!
 You cannot complete your trip without feasting on these.

+If you ask us, what is famous in Bikaner for shopping then we have a long list.
 The city has all the colors of shopping opportunities.
 Bikaner is a place where the country’s best Kundan Jewelry is made.
 Bada bazar, Kote market, MG Road are a few markets where you can do your shopping.
-Camel leather shoes & wallets, Nokha Razai, Ghewar, Bikaneri Bhujia, miniature paintings are a few things you may want to take home.

-Note: Narendra Bhawan curates two beautiful trails known as Merchant trail and the Royal trail.
+Narendra Bhawan also curates two beautiful trails known as Merchant trail and the Royal trail.
 Merchant trail consists of all the grand Havelis which were built by various merchant families.
 The Royal trail takes us first to Bika ji ki Tekri where it all started.
 Then to all those places where the royal family used to pray, live and finally where the members were put to rest.
-I’ll write a dedicated post on these two trails.
+We’ll write a dedicated post on these two trails.
 We highly recommend taking these trails with them.

 How to reach Bikaner